Hacker News Reader: Best @ 2026-01-29 11:31:11 (UTC)

 Article Summary (Model: gpt-5.2)

-Subject: Amazon’s 16k corporate cuts
+Subject: Amazon’s 16k layoffs

 Key Claims/Facts: